Linda Borromeo

 Sleuthing the Books: An Autumn Adventure

-Peter and I walked into a small library in Burlington, Washington.
-Recently built, it is graced with high ceilings and sunlight streaming in through large windows.
+Once we arrived, Peter and I walked into a small library in Burlington, Washington.
+The building is graced with high ceilings and sunlight streaming in through large windows.
 We had a good feeling as we headed to the book sale area.
 After the volunteers greeted us, we began browsing the books spread out on the tables.

 I had a list in my head of authors I would like to find.
 I quickly scanned the first table—nothing there of interest.
 I moved on to the second table, and the list was forgotten.
-Among the hardback fiction books with glossy covers, I found volumes that looked very old.
+Among the hardback fiction books with glossy covers, I found volumes with vintage bindings and old-fashioned lettering.

 As I picked up book after book, handling them gently, I found copyright dates of 1866-1914.
-Who had bought them when they were new?
+Who had bought them when they were new and how had they wound up at this sale in a different century?

-As I carefully gathered an armful of books, I planned to find out more about their histories when we went home.
-Here is what I found out:
+The prices were very reasonable, and as I carefully gathered an armful of books to purchase, I planned to find out more about their histories when we went home.
+Here is what I discovered:

 A Dickens of a Prize:

-The oldest book I purchased at the library sale is Barnaby Rudge by Charles Dickens.
+The oldest book I purchased is Barnaby Rudge by Charles Dickens.
 The edition was published in 1866 by Chapman & Hall.
 The charming address is given on the green cover: 193 Piccadilly, London.

-Somehow the volume found its way from England to a small town in Washington almost a century and a half later.
+Somehow the volume found its way from England to a small town in Washington over a century and a half later.

 Will the Real Winston Churchill Please Stand Up?

-Looking up Richard Carvel later, I found that there were two men named Winston Churchill, and both of them were "real."
+Looking up Richard Carvel later, I found out there were two men named Winston Churchill, and both of them were "real."
 The other Winston Churchill was an American novelist.
-To my surprise, I also found that he was much more famous in the early days than the British statesman.
+To my surprise, I also found he was much more famous in the early days than the British statesman.

-Young Winston Churchill of England sent a wonderfully humorous letter to Winston Churchill of America.
-The National Churchill Museum has the letter here.
+Young Winston Churchill of England sent a humorous letter to Winston Churchill of America.
+He even mentions Richard Carvel!
+You can see his letter at The National Churchill Museum online here.

 The American author replied in an equally witty way: